ImSwitch/ImSwitch/docs/gui.rst

 * **3D Lapse**: same as timelaps but moving the positioner in between, alternative way to perform a 3D scan.
 * **Run until stop**: the recording thread will run until it's stopped by the user.

-The data will be saved in hdf5 together with the parameters of ImSwitch (laser power, scan parameters, etc).
+The data will be saved in hdf5 together with all user-interactable parameters of ImSwitch (laser power, scan parameters, etc).

+Images can additionally be saved after a scan, using the Snap button.
+This is the use-case for procedurally-updated images while using for example point-detectors as in confocal or STED imaging.

 .. image:: ./images/recording-widget.png
     :width: 400px